confirmationbias616/weather_db/README.md

 ###### Primary Goal:
 * Predict tomorrow's high with as much accuracy as possible.
- * A real success would be to have the lowest RMSE between predicted and recorded highs out of all tracked forcasters.
+ * A real success would be to have the lowest RMSE between predicted and recorded highs out of all tracked forecasters.

 ###### Secondary Goals: